-Ellis arrived in Western Australia from Melbourne, having been born somewhere in England (he constantly changed his story about where he was born).
-He found his way to the goldfields, where, in 1894 he was charged with unlawfully wounding a man, John Dougatt.
+Ellis arrived in Western Australia from Melbourne, having been born somewhere in England.
+(He constantly changed his story about where he was born).
+He made his way to the goldfields, where, in 1894 he was charged with unlawfully wounding a man, John Dougatt.
 In court, Ellis argued that he had shot Dougatt in self defence.
 The case seems to have been adjourned indefinitely, after an elusive witness for the defence failed to arrive at the court.

 In 1896 he popped up again, this time in Roebourne, when he nominated for the Northern Province seat in the Legislative Council.
-He was described at the time as a chemist.
-Apparently he wasn’t elected, because in 1897 he was in the news again, charged in the Roebourne Police Court with selling potassium cyanide without labelling it as poison or asking the buyer what it was to be used for.
-He was fined two pounds.
+Advertisements at the time described him as a chemist.
+Apparently he wasn’t elected, because in 1897 he was in the news again.
+This time he appeared in the Roebourne Police Court charged with selling potassium cyanide without labelling it as poison or asking the buyer what it was to be used for.
+The magistrate fined him two pounds.